-- Keep stirring and add the sweet almond oil.
+3. Keep stirring, and add the sweet almond oil

-- After almond oil is fully blended, add castor oil.
-Stir until well blended, and continue to heat for 4-5 minutes, but do not allow it to boil.
+4. After almond oil is fully blended, add castor oil.
+Stir until castor oil is well blended, and continue to heat for 4-5 minutes, but do not allow to boil.

 You can adjust the ratio of your leather conditioner recipe depending on how firm you want your conditioner.
-More beeswax/butter will result in a firmer, more paste-like conditioner; more oil will make it softer.
+More beeswax/butter will result in a firmer, more paste-like conditioner; more almond oil and/or castor oil will make it softer.
 Most importantly, remember to always spot test any products - homemade or otherwise - in an inconspicuous area of your leather bag.

 1. If you’ve successfully made your own leather conditioner, the easy part will be applying it.
 But first: cleaning.
 It’s critical that you give the leather a thorough cleaning before applying conditioner.
 Start by dusting the surface with a dry cloth, and then move on to using a leather cleaner.
 You can purchase a leather cleaner or make your own, but always remember: use cleaner first; then conditioner.